electron-elements/electron-elements/code_of_conduct.md

-# Electron Elements Code of Conduct
+# Code of Conduct

-Electron Elements team is made of all volunteers who decide's to add their custom elements as this org calls electron-elements.
-This org is meant to provide rich set of electron-elements that makes devloping electron apps more joyful.
+electron-elements team is made of maintainers of electron element who decide's to add their custom elements made for electron apps to this org.
+This org is meant to provide rich set of electron-elements that makes devloping electron apps more enjoyable.

 ## Expected Behavior

-The following behavoirs are expected and requsted for all the individuals who will participate either by but not limited to Pull Request, comments in any repos in this org:
+The following is expected and requsted for all the individuals who participate to this org:

   - Be polite to each other, disaggrements happens all the times.
   - Be respectful in conversations